-That’s why here at IdealFit we’ve put together this complete guide to protein for women: so you can easily find expert advice specifically designed for women, so you don’t have to trawl through the internet to find out what’s best for you and your body..
+Not only is the female body different, but most women’s workout and weight loss goals are likely different as well.
+This IdealFit complete guide to protein for women is specifically designed so you don’t have to trawl through the Internet to find out what’s best for you and your body…

 Why Women Need Protein

-Protein is one of the most important parts of all of our diets; but the majority of people don’t fully understand why, or even how much protein we need each day.
-If you want to know how much protein you should be consuming to reach your goal, or how you can increase the amount of protein in your diet, we’ve sifted through all the research for you so you can easily find everything you need to know!
+Protein is one of the most important parts of all of our diets, but the majority of people don’t fully understand why, or even how much protein we need each day.
+As a Certified Nutritionist and Personal Trainer, I have helped countless women reach their health and fitness goals by improving the way they eat.
+I’ve separated this guide into four simple sections so you can find everything you need to know about protein:

-1. Are You Getting Enough?
+1. Are You Getting Enough Protein?

 Important to note here: active doesn’t have to mean “bodybuilder” or “marathon runner”.
-Active can mean a busy mum who runs around with the kids, someone who hits the gym 2-3 times a week, or even just someone who lives a full and action-packed lifestyle!
+Active can mean a busy mum who runs around with the kids, as much as someone who hits the gym 2-3 times a week, or even just someone who lives a full and action-packed lifestyle!

-Signs you might not be getting enough protein:
+Signs you might not be getting enough protein

 Craving sugary foods

-Sugar cravings can seem like a normal part of everyday life, but maybe not.
-Protein plays an important role in keeping your blood sugar stable, and a lack of protein can cause your blood sugar to spike, tricking your body into thinking it needs sugar NOW.
-This craving; often paired with a feeling of fatigue or tiredness can leave us reaching for a sweet treat to perk us up.
+Sugar cravings can seem like a normal part of everyday life, but did you know that they could be caused by a lack of protein?
+Protein plays an important role in keeping your blood sugar stable and a protein deficit can cause your blood sugar to spike, tricking your body into thinking it needs sugar NOW and this craving – often paired with a feeling of fatigue or tiredness – can leave us reaching for a sweet treat to perk us up.

-Did you know that when your body is stressed, it released hormones which can actually break down your muscle tissues.
-Crazy right?!
-It’s no wonder that stress makes us feel do terrible and leaves us feeling emotionally and physically drained.
+Did you know that when your body is stressed, it released hormones which can actually break down your muscle tissues?
+Crazy, right?!
+It’s no wonder that stress makes us feel so terrible and leaves us feeling emotionally and physically drained.
 And I’m not just referring to frustrations at work, screaming kids, traffic jams or the whole of Christmas.

 You want to lose weight